What can you expect at the Summerfest?

 Each day we will have Empathy Home Groups (two alternative slots).
 These are a key component of the camp for many people — a safe place, in small groups of 4–6 people — to share and get support on our journey at the camp.
 They are always really popular and appreciated.

-We will have a sound system in the main yurt and live spontaneous music around the fire pit.
+We will have a sound system in the Village Hall (Main Marquee) and live spontaneous music around the fire pit.
 We hope there will be lots of celebratory activity co-created by all of us!
-Last year we had an amazing evening of entertainment on the final night of camp.
+On previous years we’ve had an amazing evening of entertainment on the final night of camp.